Extremely Rare Map of the World Showing Theory of the Winds

 The base map reveals that a few areas of the globe were then still unknown to scholars.
 These include the eastern coast of Greenland, the Arctic, and especially the Antarctic.
 When this map was published, ca. 1855, the Arctic was being intensely explored, with expeditions setting out in search of the lost Franklin expedition.

-The main purpose of the map was not geographic, but to inform viewers of the prevailing winds around the world during the summer months.
+The main purpose of the map was not geographic, but to inform viewers of the prevailing winds around the world during the winter months (with a sister map showing the summer months).
 Lartigue had sailed extensively and reviewed many logbooks and journals, recording the wind information from each.
 He then compiled these detailed maps, with arrows representing the direction of each separate breeze.
 Text boxes in the upper right and lower left explain his theories, which postulated that primary winds, those from the poles and the trade winds, determined a set of secondary winds—an integrated system of winds.
 A key in the lower right explains the type of wind indicated by each sort of arrow.

 M. Joseph Lartigue